Aircraft hijacking: 2001–present

 Throughout the mid-2000s, hijackings still occurred but there were much fewer incidents and casualties.
 The number of incidents had been declining, even before the September 11 attacks.
 One notable incident in 2006 was the hijacking of Turkish Airlines Flight 1476, flying from Tirana to Istanbul, which was seized by a man named Hakan Ekinci.
 The aircraft, with 107 passengers and 6 crew, made distress calls to air traffic control and the plane was escorted by military aircraft before landing safely at Brindisi, Italy.
-In 2007, several incidents occurred in the Middle East and Northern Africa; hijackers in one of these incidents claimed to be affiliated with Al-Qaeda.
-Towards the end of the decade, AeroMexico experienced its first terror incident when Flight 576 was hijacked by a man demanding to speak with President Calderón.
+In 2007, several incidents occurred in the Middle East and Northern Africa; hijackers in one of these incidents claimed to be affiliated with al-Qaeda.
+Towards the end of the decade, Aeroméxico experienced its first terror incident when Flight 576 was hijacked by a man demanding to speak with President Felipe Calderón.
 In 2007, a man failed to hijack a 737-200 with 103 people on board over Chad.

 Between 2010 and 2019, the Aviation Safety Network estimates there have been 15 hijackings worldwide with three fatalities.
 This is a considerably lower figure than in previous decades which can be attributed to greater security enhancements and awareness of September 11–style attacks.
 On June 29, 2012, an attempt was made to hijack Tianjin Airlines Flight GS7554 from Hotan to Ürümqi in China.
 More recently was the 2016 hijacking of EgyptAir Flight MS181, involving an Egyptian man who claimed to have a bomb and ordered the plane to land in Cyprus.
 He surrendered several hours later, after freeing the passengers and crew.